brianedem/energy_logger/README.md

-This project updates a database table daily energy consumption/production/import/export measured by a variety of devices.
+Triggered by cron, this project updates a database table daily energy consumption/production/import/export measured by a variety of devices.

 ### Measurement devices include:
 - Peacefair PZEM-004T via pico W